2044295/Assistant-Robotic-Musician/smml/README.md

     process.py          # A method dealing with FFT and Volume calculations markup/             # Subpackage for handling reading and writing SMML __init__.py         # Initializes the subpackage
-    read.py             # Read SMML and returning a cleaned-up string smmlprocess.py      # Process an SMML string to time-pitch nodes nodeio.py           # Methods handling NodeJS I/O track.py            # Putting it all together into a single function
+    process.py          # Process an SMML string to time-pitch nodes nodeio.py           # Methods handling NodeJS I/O
+  track.py            # Putting it all together into a single function
 ```